spacetelescope/stasis/README.md

 ; e.g. 1.2.3.1
 ```

-Text files containing OMC template strings can be stored at the same level as the mission configuration, and rendered to anywhere inside the output directory.
+Text files containing STASIS template strings can be stored at the same level as the mission configuration, and rendered to anywhere inside the output directory.
 This will can you time if you plan to release for multiple platforms and architectures.

 ```ini
 [template:readme.md.in]